 Keyword Planner: Fix issues with traffic forecasts

-In some cases, the traffic forecasts you see in Keyword Planner may seem lower than expected or different from the traffic your ad is actually getting.
+In some cases, the traffic forecasts that you see in Keyword Planner may seem lower than expected or different from the traffic that your ad is actually getting.
 Or, you may have trouble seeing traffic forecasts altogether.

 This article reasons why you might not be seeing traffic forecasts in Keyword Planner and what you can do to fix them.Table isn't showing forecasts

 If you see dashes "–" in all of the columns in the table, it's probably because you need to enter a cost-per-click (CPC) bid to get detailed traffic forecasts.
 To get forecasts in the table, simply enter a bid amount in the bid field above the graph or select a bid from the graph.

 If you see a dash "-" instead of a number in the average position ("Avg.
 Pos.") column, we've determined that your ad will probably not get impressions on Google search and other search sites.
 We use samples of the historical ad performance of your ads and other ads that use similar keywords to calculate the average position.
 In general, you'll see a "-" when the combination of various factors such as your cost per click (CPC) bid and clickthrough rate (CTR) is insufficient to earn an ad position.
 Try increasing your CPC bid to get an average position forecast.

 Sometimes the maximum cost-per-click (max CPC) bids that are in the graph will be shaded.
 This means that our system predicts that your budget can't accommodate all of the clicks and impressions available for your keywords for those shaded max CPC bids.th

 In addition to seeing a shaded section in the graph, you might also see that the line in the graph curves downwards.
 This means that the predicted number of clicks that your keywords might get are decreasing as your Max.
 CPC bid increases.